-We will open and close with special keynote presentations by the iconic reproductive rights activist Dr. Loretta Ross, and health equity trailblazer, Dr. Joia Crear-Perry.
+We opened and closed with special keynote presentations by the iconic reproductive rights activist Dr. Loretta Ross, and health equity trailblazer, Dr. Joia Crear-Perry.
 Check out their bios below.

 Loretta Ross is an award-winning, nationally-recognized expert on racism and racial justice, women’s rights, and human rights.
 Her work emphasizes the intersectionality of social justice issues and how intersectionality can fuel transformation.
 She has co-written three books on reproductive justice, and her current book, Calling in the Calling Out Culture, is forthcoming in 2021.